udhc-journals/udhc-journals.github.io/_pages/advisors.md

    1. Made an EMR software (Medic Aid – details available at www.amlamed.com) for use in Clinics and Hospitals – over 150 users)

-   2. Over 40 Scientific Papers  in Indexed journals
+   2. Over 40 Scientific Papers  in Indexed s

    3. Guest lectures delivered in over 200 National, International and specially organized meets and workshops.